 She took a step back feeling strangely alarmed by the state of him and the place around him.

-Miles titled his head as he looked at her.
+Miles tilted his head as he looked at her.
+“Divorce?” he asked slowly in a gentle voice.

 Ella nodded feeling a smile creep on to her lips.